JakubPila/Celuna-Support/terms.md

 ## 14. Governing law

-These Terms are governed by the laws of **[your country/state of residence]**, without regard to its conflict-of-law rules, and subject to any mandatory consumer-protection rights you have where you live.
+These Terms are governed by the laws of **the Unitted States**, without regard to its conflict-of-law rules, and subject to any mandatory consumer-protection rights you have where you live.

 ## 15. Contact